 - Steve Nicklaus has 13 courses open for play.

 - Gary Nicklaus has nine courses open for play.

 - Michael Nicklaus has six courses open for play.

 - Bill O’Leary (son-in-law) has eight courses open for play.

 - At least 70 Nicklaus Design courses have been ranked in various national and international Top-100 lists (Golf Digest, GOLF Magazine, and Golfweek).

-- In 2011 alone, Nicklaus courses will host 15 PGA Tour-sanctioned events—eight on the PGA Tour, five on the Champions Tour, and two on the Nationwide Tour.
-Another three play host to events on the LPGA Tour; two host European Tour events; and two more on the Asian Tour.
-Two of the five Champions Tour majors in 2011 are played on Nicklaus courses.
-Over an 11-week period this summer and fall, there were 10 events played on six different tours and five countries that were all hosted by Nicklaus Design courses.
-Overall, more than 90 Nicklaus Design courses have hosted a professional tournament worldwide.
+- In 2013 alone, Nicklaus courses will host 23 professional tournaments or USGA Championships—nine on the PGA Tour, four on the Champions Tour, and three on the Web.com Tour.
+Another three play host to events on the LPGA Tour; two host European Tour events; and one on the Latinoamerica Tour.
+Overall, more than 100 Nicklaus Design courses have hosted a professional tournament worldwide.